Reading time: 15 min.

 Week 9: Nazca – Huacachina – Paracas, Peru

 First we stumble upon 2000 years old geoglyphs on the grounds of Nazca.
 How they kept the perfect proportions on such a huge surface, we will never know.

 Then we really end up in the desert.
 After some hours of dune buggy with a mad driver, with all our internal organs twisted like hell, we just fall like vegetables on the hot sand.
 End the day by watching the sunset over the serene oasis of Huacachina.

 A few days later the Pacific ocean comes into sight.
 Thousands of birds, dolphins, penguins and sea lions are having a good life around the Ballestas islands.
 And here we are, enjoying the best time of our lives.

 Lima welcomes us with a little bit of everything: colonial architecture, top rate peruvian cuisine, delicious pisco drinks, evenings spent on the Pacific coast watching surreal sunsets.

 The truth is, you never know what you are capable of, until you challenge yourself.
 We have never imagined to live such an incredible experience in South America.

 A word of advice for whatever you dream of?
-Life is a rollercoaster…just take the ride!
+Life is a rollercoaster, just take that ride!

 We’ve put together for you everything there is to know about long term traveling to South America, budget included.
 That’s because we have read hundreds of travel blogs, watched tens of documentaries and basically spent 6 months only getting ready for this crazy adventure.
 I only wish you can find everything here, with less effort than our research involved.